FabrizioMusacchio/MotilA/README.md

 mamba install -y numpy scipy matplotlib scikit-image scikit-learn pandas tifffile zarr numcodecs openpyxl xlrd ipywidgets ipykernel ipympl
 ```

-We have tested *MotilA* for Python 3.9 and higher.
+We have tested *MotilA* for Python 3.9 and higher as well as on Windows, macOS, and Linux systems.
+The pipeline should work on all these platforms without any issues.
 If you encounter any issues, please let us know.

 ## Example data set and tutorials
 To help you get started with *MotilA*, we provide an example dataset and tutorials to guide you through the pipeline steps.
 The example dataset includes a sample image stack and metadata file for testing the pipeline.
 Please download the example dataset from [Zenodo](https://zenodo.org/records/15061566) (Gockel &  Nieves-Rivera, 2025, doi: 10.5281/zenodo.15061566) and place it in the [`example project`](https://github.com/FabrizioMusacchio/MotilA/tree/main/example%20project) directory.